Thelukepet/course/assignments/A1b-docker.md

     docker cp HelloWorld.scala HASH:/

-You find the HASH value using `docker ps -a` (or by using autocompletion in the shell, press TAB) and issue the following commands to copy the file and continue to use the container:
+You find the HASH value using `docker ps -a` (or by using autocompletion in the shell, press TAB) and issue the following commands to copy the file and continue using the container (assuming the value of HASH is `vibrant_liskov`):

     docker cp HelloWorld.scala vibrant_liskov:/
     docker start vibrant_liskov